 27 Notre Dame J.L.
 Ethics & Pub.
 Pol'y 481-512 (2013)

 Scholarly Commons Citation

 Parento, Emily W. and Gostin, Lawrence O., "Better Health, But Less Justice: Widening Health Disparities After National Federation of Independent Business v.
 Sebelius" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1222.
+1222.